pllealfunes/hobbyist3/README.md

 # Hobbyist 3

 Currently working on updating my capstone project.
 Hobbyist is a blogging platform where users can share their hobbies.
 This project is created with the MERN stack.
+Stay tuned for more!

 ## For Version 2